Skip to contents

 density = 900)

-Higher densities are not always better.
+Higher densities are not always better, however.
 In addition to using more memory and rendering more slowly, images with very high densities will sometimes appear blurry or pixelated.

 How does ob_latex work?